 The one common factor shared by all the 500+ Smart City projects across the world is that they rely heavily upon government funding.
 This usually takes the form of national government funding, and in the case of Europe, a number of cities tapped into European Union programs to fund their smart city projects.
-With BREXIT looming, elections in France coming soon, and anti-E.U. sentiment in other countries, a number of European municipalities are beginning to wonder what impacts this may have on their access to E.U. funds for their smart city projects.
+With BREXIT still evolving and anti-E.U. sentiment in other countries, a number of European municipalities are beginning to wonder what impacts this may have on their access to E.U. funds for their smart city projects.

 Improving physical infrastructure does align with most smart city objectives, at least according to a 2016 Smart City Survey prepared by the United States Conference of Mayors.
 But that same survey listed job creation as the lowest priority for smart city projects.
 It is difficult to envision a smart city program in this new environment that won’t feature job creation as a higher priority.
-Given the fact that a lot of technology actually is meant to replace more manual functions, it will be interesting to see how cities and vendors respond.
-This will probably spur more focus on “technology incubators” with start-ups that can add jobs as they grow within a smart city project.
+The good news is that researchers expect that network infrastructure upgrades required to support smart city technology such as 5G, could create up to 3 million jobs1.

 I believe that these combined pressures will focus smart city projects on applications that can deliver a short term, tangible return on investment.
 I also expect to see more smart city projects for small and mid-size cities, where tangible results may be more immediate and quantifiable.

 The new political landscape may also take a closer look at financial sustainability.
 In fact, the Smart City Survey revealed that the two biggest challenges are securing funding to start the project and ensuring the city will have the financial resources to sustain the project over time.
 Survey respondents also agreed that relying upon government funding is not a viable strategy, that they need to find additional ways to fund their projects.